playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 ## Removed Crypto API

-The Crypto API has removed the deprecated class `play.api.libs.Crypto` and `play.libs.Crypto`.
+The Crypto API has removed the deprecated class `play.api.libs.Crypto` and `play.libs.Crypto` and `AESCTRCrypter`.
 The CSRF references to `Crypto` have been replaced by `CSRFTokenSigner`.
 The session cookie references to `Crypto` have been replaced with `CookieSigner`.
 Please see [[CryptoMigration25]] for more information.

 ### Removed Yaml API